-In Arlington and Leratswana existing cemeteries are inadequate and a new one has been developed on the Huguenot Farm.
-Ablution facilities have been constructed at the cemeteries.
+In Arlington and Leratswana existing cemeteries are inadequate and a new one has been planned for the Huguenot Farm.
+Ablution facilities have to be constructed at the existing cemeteries.
 There are 2 cemeteries that are fully utilized and closed.

-The Lindley cemetery is almost fully utilized.
+The Lindely cemetery is almost fully utilized.
 A new site has to be identified or the Ntha cemetery needs to be expanded.
 There are 3 cemeteries that are fully utilized and closed.
 The Ntha cemetery is adequate over the short term, bust has to be properly maintained and upgraded.
 The community has also requested ablution facilities at the existing cemeteries.